efwoods/LexBot/README.md

 ## Question:
 What if I just used the entire transcript?
 I think it would be too long for the OpenAI API.
 Also, I would like to associate sentiment analysis, video generation, and other data to the response to make the AI seem more life-like.

-How many times do people repeat themselves if given a search of everything they've ever said?
+ - How many times do people repeat themselves if given a search of everything they've ever said?
+  1. ID Lex's voice by audio (use introductions as training for nn)
+  2. get timestamps of when Lex speaks
+  3.

 ### Data Pipeline